| Rugby

 and allowing for sufficient rest and recovery.

-for you is if applied correctly you will make the biggest gains
+it means for you is if applied correctly, is that you will make

-at the theory quickly examine the principles behind exercise.
+injury.
+Before looking at the theory, let us quickly examine the

 Periodization